Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: Abstract

 \section{Abstract}

-Many novel and unique physical phenomena of incommensurate systems can be illustrated and predicted using the spectra of the associated Schrödinger operators.
-However, the absence of periodicity in these systems poses significant challenges for obtaining the spectral information.
+Many novel and unique physical phenomena in incommensurate systems can be illustrated and predicted using their spectral structure and electronic state distributions.
+However, the absence of periodicity in these systems poses significant challenges for obtaining the associated information.
 In this paper, by embedding the system into higher dimensions together with introducing a regularization technique, we prove that the spectrum of the Schrödinger operator for the incommensurate system can be approximated by the spectra of a family of regularized Schrödinger operators, which are elliptic, retain periodicity, and enjoy favorable analytic and spectral properties.
-We also show the existence of Bloch-type solutions to the Schrödinger equation for the incommensurate system, which can be well approximated by the Bloch solutions to the equations associated with the regularized operators.
-Our analysis provides a theoretical support for understanding and computing the incommensurate systems.
+We also show the well-posedness of the probability density describing the electronic state distribution of the incommensurate system, which can be approximated by the ones generated by the Bloch solutions to the regularized model.
+Our analysis provides theoretical support for understanding and computing incommensurate systems.

 \begin{MSCcodes} 35J10, 35J70, 47A10, 81Q10 \end{MSCcodes}